-Current households are not subject to rRescreening current households is prohibited.
-This includes, income eligibility, or income targeting provisions.
+Current households are not subject to rescreening, income eligibility, or income targeting provisions.
 Consequently, current households will be grandfathered for conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
 For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
 Thus, 24 C.F.R. § 982.201, concerning eligibility and targeting, will not apply for current households.
 Once that remaining household moves out, the unit must be leased to an eligible family.
 The Authority will make their best effort to appropriately size households throughout the conversion.